NethServer/docs/administrator-manual/en/accounts.rst

 .. tip::

-    To enable the *admin* account set a password.
+    To enable the *admin* account, just set its password
-    Also remember to enable the shell if the admin user must access the new Server Manager.

 Where applicable, the *admin* account is granted special privileges on some specific services, such as joining a workstation to an Active Directory domain.